adrienkchan/CarCar/README.md

 3.```docker-compose up```

+ - Allow up to 5-10 minutes for docker containers to fully function

  - When the docker containers are up and running navigate to http://localhost:3000/ to see the application.

  - navigation will be at the top of the page.